MFR6340/theenglishextension.org/young-world-1/unit-2: My Body.md

 <img src="https://imgur.com/0WE9nQ5.png
 " width="25%" />

 A comprehensive visual journey of the human body from cells to systems.
-Highly detailed with multiple double page spreads and enough humor throughout to engage any reader.
+Highly detailed with multiple double-page spreads and enough humor throughout to engage any reader.

 <a href="https://www.amazon.de/-/en/David-Macaulay/dp/0618233784/ref=sr_1_1?crid=3LWMZNEQ41GJC&keywords=Way+We+Work+Macaulay&qid=1656343477&sprefix=way+we+work+macaulay%2Caps%2C314&sr=8-1" rel="nofollow"> Buy on Amazon.de</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1002858687" rel="nofollow">Buy on Orell Füssli</a>